You may choose between the 0002 Blue Cross Blue Shield (BCBS) Community Blue PPO plan or the 0003 BCBS Community Blue PPO plan.

 The above medical plan includes prescription drug coverage.
 The 0002 plan has $10/$20/$40 co-pays per generic/formulary brand name/non-formulary brand name prescription.
 The 0003 plan has $10/$40 co-pays per generic/brand name prescription.
 A mail order program is also available.

 The dental plan is also with BCBS and has a $100 deductible and 90%-10% co-insurance on basic services and 50%-50% on other services. $1000 maximum benefit per year for each participant.
-The College pays the single subscriber premium.
+The College pays the full single subscriber premium.

 The Short Term Disability (STD) plan is self-insured.
 You are covered in a step plan, depending upon your length of service with the College.
 STD is payable for up to six months.
 Long Term Disability (LTD) picks up after STD ends, if you are still disabled.
 With terms and conditions met, LTD pays 60% of your salary.
 One year waiting period to participate.